TheNiv/Forecasting-household-electricity/README.md

 # Forecasting-household-electricity
-A project of time series forecasting with  a LSTM based model.
+A project about time series forecasting with a LSTM based model.